 In the on-site tab you can design the message that will be sent out to the website users when an event is triggered.

 Alerts are simpler messages that appear on the top right corner of the browser, similar in aspect to a web push notification.
-Alerts include title, body and an optional icon (if you don't set an icon from the campaign, your website icon will be shown by default).
+Alerts include a title, body and an optional icon.
+If you don't set an icon from the campaign, your website icon will be shown by default.

 You can select the default action that will happen when the end user clicks on the alert:

 - Go to deeplink: take users to a certain part of the app.
 See our deeplinks guide for more details.

 - In-App message: take users to an in-app message.
 A new in-app tab section will be created in the campaign.

 You can add emojis and dynamic content to your alert on-site message.